zubkov-andrei/pg_profile/doc/pg_profile.md

   * *Vacuum* - number of times this table has been manually vacuumed (not counting VACUUM FULL)
   * *AutoVacuum* - number of times this table has been vacuumed by the autovacuum daemon
 * *Vacuum time*
-  * *Vacuum* - total time this table has been manually vacuumed, in milliseconds.
+  * *Vacuum* - total time this table has been manually vacuumed, in seconds.
 (This includes the time spent sleeping due to cost-based delays.)
-  * *AutoVacuum* - total time this table has been vacuumed by the autovacuum daemon, in milliseconds.
+  * *AutoVacuum* - total time this table has been vacuumed by the autovacuum daemon, in seconds.
 (This includes the time spent sleeping due to cost-based delays.)
 * *Ins* - number of rows inserted (*n_tup_ins* field)
 * *Upd* - number of rows updated (including HOT) (*n_tup_upd* field)
 * *Del* - number of rows deleted (*n_tup_del* field)